 To avoid any hiccups further down the line you should also make sure you understand the terms of the credit card.
 For instance, an introductory 0% interest rate offer will come with an expiry date, so it’s best to manage your account carefully as going over your agreed credit limit or missing a payment could result in your promotional offers being withdrawn.
 After this you’ll be charged the standard interest rate on your outstanding balance, unless you clear the amount in full every month.
-It’s important to always read the small print.
+It’s important to always read the pre-contractual information.

 If you’ve already got a credit card, make sure you read your terms and conditions.
 You’ll find the information you need on your credit card statement or online.